(This post first appeared in 2014. I have updated it with current information.)

 Accessible compositing software, which allowed actors to film in front of green screens and have virtual sets put in later, let Trek fanfilms come at the problem from another direction.
 Shooting in front of green screens, groups such as Star Trek: Hidden Frontier and Star Trek: Intrepid began making not just a standalone fanfilm but whole series of episodes.
 Hidden Frontier ran for multiple online seasons and led to many spinoffs.

 For other Trek fanfilm groups, the goal remained to create full physical sets, and in the early 2000s, two separate groups did just that.
-Starship Exeter and Star Trek: Phase 2 (Originally Star Trek: New Voyages) built sets in the style of the original Star Trek television series and began producing episodes.
+Starship Exeter and Star Trek: New Voyages (Also known as Star Trek: Phase II) built sets in the style of the original Star Trek television series and began producing episodes.
 Exeter made two, the second of which remained incomplete until May of 2014.
-New Voyages, meanwhile has released nine episodes (Only eight of which are on their site.
-Their “pilot” episode, Come What May, still lives on YouTube.), many of which have included people involved with “actual” Star Trek, either in front of the camera or behind the scenes.
+New Voyages, meanwhile has released eleven episodes (with a twelfth coming soon), many of which have included people involved with “actual” Star Trek, either in front of the camera or behind the scenes.
 George Takei, Walter Koenig, and Denise Crosby have all appeared, and episodes have been scripted by original series writers DC Fontana and David Gerrold.

-More recently, Star Trek Continues joined the ranks of series with full sets, and, like Star Trek Phase 2, boasts the appearances of many professional actors, including Michael Forest, reprising his role of Apollo from the original series episode, “Who Mourns for Adonais?”, Jamie Bamber, Erin Gray, and Lou Ferrigno.
+More recently, Star Trek Continues joined the ranks of series with full sets, and, like Star Trek: New Voyages, it boasts the appearances of many professional actors, including Michael Forest, reprising his role of Apollo from the original series episode, “Who Mourns for Adonais?”, Jamie Bamber, Erin Gray, and Lou Ferrigno.
 Vic Mignogna, the driving force behind the series, is a professional actor as well (And, while I don’t know that he would call himself an actor, Grant Imahara from Mythbusters plays Mr. Sulu).
+Also like New Voyages, Star Trek Continues aims, as its name states, to continue the original series.
+As of this writing, they have released five episodes, with two more slated to come out this year.

 The involvement of Hollywood professionals in fan productions has certainly upped the quality level of the episodes and raised viewer expectations.
 And interest does not seem to be waning.
-Right now, two projects are in various stages of filming that promise to blur the line between fanfilm and professional production even further.
-Both Star Trek: Renegades and Star Trek: Axanar are utilizing casts made up entirely of professional actors including Tim Russ, Walter Koenig, and Robert Picardo, in the case of Renegades, and Tony Todd, Michael Hogan, and Richard Hatch in the case of Axanar.
+Right now, two projects are in various stages of production that promise to blur the line between fanfilm and professional production even further.
+Both Star Trek: Renegades and Star Trek: Axanar are utilizing casts made up almost entirely of professional actors including Tim Russ, Walter Koenig, and Robert Picardo, in the case of Renegades, and Kate Vernon, Michael Hogan, and Richard Hatch in the case of Axanar.
 Both projects raised over $100,000 dollars each in Kickstarter campaigns to make their films possible.

 Fans of other properties, meanwhile, have continued to use the technology available to them to create better and more-professional looking projects.
 The duo, Not Literally, have released several incredible music videos for parody songs that celebrate their favorite fandoms.
 Aside from several Harry Potter-themed videos, they also made “Through Time,” a fantastic Doctor Who video, and the very clever “A Character I Used to Know,” which expresses feelings that fans of Game of Thrones know all too well.
 And while it’s decidedly less high tech, I couldn’t bring up Game of Thrones music videos without linking to the “Ultimate Birthday Rap Battle” (Warning: LOTS of language in this one.
 Skip it if you’re easily offended.).